 Acknowledgements

-We would like to thank Ms Shirin Khorsandi for reading the manuscript.
-The authors would also like to thank Mr Simon Walker (MSC and hepatocyte isolation), Ms Charlotte Lee and Ms Raquel Fernandez-Dacosta for help with hepatocyte isolations.
+We would like to thank Ms Shirin E Khorsandi for reading the manuscript.
+The authors would also like to thank Mr Simon Walker (MSC and hepatocyte isolation), Dr Charlotte Lee and Dr Raquel Fernandez-Dacosta for help with hepatocyte isolations.
+Our gratitude also goes to all the families of the liver donors and the liver transplant coordinators for their tireless work.
 This work was funded by the Medical Research Council, UK under the UK Regenerative Medicine Programme-II; Stem Cells and the Niche.
 Ms Simona Asan, a research student involved in the project passed away shortly before drafting the paper and this work is dedicated in her memory.

 Author contribution